Multisource thermal model to the transverse momentum spectra in pp collisions at RHIC and LHC energies: Abstract

 \section{Abstract}

-In an improved multisource thermal model, we systematically investigate the transverse momentum spectra in $pp$ collisions at high energies ranging from $\sqrt{\mathrm{\it s_{NN}}}$ = 62.4 GeV to 7 TeV.
-The results are compared with the experimental data in RHIC and LHC.
-Based on the collision energy dependence of the source-excitation factors, we estimate the transverse momentum spectra in $pp$ collisions at higher energies, potential future $pp$ colliders operating at $\sqrt{\mathrm{\it s_{NN}}}$ = 33 and 100 TeV.\\ PACS number(s): 25.75.-q, 25.75.Dw, 24.10.Pa\\ Keywords: Transverse momentum spectra, High-energy $pp$ collisions, Multisource thermal model
+In this paper, an improved multi-source thermal model is used to analyze the transverse momentum spectra in $pp$ collisions at high energies ranging from $\sqrt{\mathrm{\it s_{NN}}}$ = 62.4 GeV to 7 TeV.
+We give a detailed comparison between the theoretical results and experimental data at RHIC and LHC energies.
+It is shown that the excitation factors of emission sources depend linearly on ln$\sqrt{\mathrm{\it s_{NN}}}$ in the framework.
+Based on the variation regularity of the source-excitation factors, transverse momentum spectra are predicted in $pp$ collisions at higher energies, potential future $pp$ colliders operating at $\sqrt{\mathrm{\it s_{NN}}}$ = 33 and 100 TeV.\\ PACS number(s): 13.85.-t, 14.40.-n, 12.40.Ee\\ Keywords: Transverse momentum spectra, High-energy $pp$ collisions, Multi-source thermal model

 1.0cm

 {